darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 - Offering bundles as 'to-good-to-be-true'
 - High upgrade fees
 - DRM (login, dongles, etc)
+- Subscription based services
+- Verndor lock-ins

 And many more tools from the [Enshittification](https://www.wired.com/story/tiktok-platforms-cory-doctorow/) toolbox.
 At Darkpalace Studio we believe in the concept of "[You Buy it, You own it](https://doctorow.medium.com/https-pluralistic-net-2023-12-08-playstationed-tyler-james-hill-2ba28bfdbefc)"

-# Some of these themes look great but can I create my own?
+# Some of these themes look great!
+Can I create my own?
 Yes!
-All of our plugins are highly customizable, take a look at the respective manual for more details.
+All of our plugins are highly customizable, take a look at the respective manual for more details and feel free to contact us if there are any questions.